Friday, 27 September 2019

 Beautifully carved wooden door of the gurdwara.
 (14.08.2019.)

-The following stone plaque is fixed inside the main prayer hall.
-It informs the name of the gurdwara and also provides us information that it was rebuilt at the site of an old gurdwara.
-So a gurdwara existed at the places even before 1920s, when the work on this gurdwara started.
-Ahluwalia family played an important role in the Sikh History.
-Their ancestor Sardar Jassa Singh Ahluwalia (1718 - 1783) rose to prominence in the middle of the eighteenth century.
-He established his own Misl and occupied several areas, as part of the Sikh confederacy.
-However, I could not find anything about Bhai Karam Singh Ahluwalia.
+The Ahluwalia family played an important role in Sikh history.
+Their illustrious ancestor, Sardar Jassa Singh Ahluwalia (1718–1783), rose to prominence in the mid-eighteenth century.
+He established his own misl and occupied several territories as part of the Sikh confederacy.
+However, I could not find any information about Bhai Karam Singh Ahluwalia, whose name appears on the plaque.

 ੧ ਓ